Hoeller McLaughlin PLLC | Fort Worth Assault Lawyer | Criminal Defense

 4. HIGHLY RATED & AWARD WINNING FORT WORTH CRIMINAL DEFENSE ATTORNEYS

 Our team has received over 300 5 star reviews on Google from our former clients.
 In addition, our team has been recognized for their outstanding performance in criminal law.
-Managing Partner Bryan Hoeller has been named a Texas Super Lawyer by Thomson Reuters for 2023 and 2024.
+Managing Partner Bryan Hoeller has been named a Texas Super Lawyer by Thomson Reuters for 2023, 2024, and 2025.
 Lindsay Truly and Dustin Trammel were also both named Super Lawyers Rising Stars by Thomson Reuters for 2022, 2023, and 2024.
-In addition to being Board Certified, Partner Colin McLaughlin was named a Top Criminal Lawyer in Fort Worth by Fort Worth Magazine for 2022, 2023, and 2024.
+In addition to being Board Certified, Partner Colin McLaughlin was named a Top Criminal Lawyer in Fort Worth by Fort Worth Magazine for 2022, 2023, 2024, and 2025.
 Partner Hilary Wright is President-Elect for the Texas Association of Specialty Courts.

 Fighting your Assault Charge:

-First Step: Getting Your Side of the Story
+First Step: Getting Your Side of the Story | Self-Defense? | 5th Amendment

 Step Two: Sorting Out the Details of What Really Happened

-• Videos, usually taken on a phone
+• Videos, usually taken on a phone,

-• Surveillance footage from any nearby cameras
+• Surveillance footage from any nearby cameras,

-• Statements from witnesses (i.e. friends, family, neighbors) who may have heard or saw something
+• Statements from witnesses (i.e. friends, family, neighbors) who may have heard or saw something,

-Your assault lawyer in Fort Worth may also be able to use physical evidence of any injuries to show that you acted in self-defense.
+Your lawyer in Fort Worth may also be able to use physical evidence of any injuries to show that you acted in self-defense.
 If you have cuts on your body, for example, this could be a sign that you were injured during an altercation and had to fight back.
 If you have bruises or scratches on your arms or hands, it could show that you were trying to push someone away.

-Step Three: Fighting the Assault Charge
+Step Three: Fighting the Assault Charge | Obtaining Experts and Investigators | Mitigation Evidence

 Self-Defense on Assaults and Violent Crimes | Affirmative Defense